johndjameson/johndjameson.com/source/blog/data-attributes-for-keyboard-shortcuts.md

 Write some JavaScript
 ---------------------

 Remember our three use cases?
-Well, in JavaScipt, they translate into the following behaviors:
+Well, in JavaScript, they translate into the following behaviors:

 - Triggering a `click` event
 - Changing `window.location`